vain/awesome-vain/README.md

 	.initial_update: Check for todo items when starting Awesome or wait for the first refresh timeout?
 Defaults to the former.

+`beautiful.gitodo_normal` is used as the color for non-outdated items, `beautiful.gitodo_warning` for those items close to their deadline and `beautiful.gitodo_outdated` is the color of outdated items.

 Utility functions
 =================